LucaCanali/sparkMeasure/docs/Notes_on_implementation_details.md

    endSnapshot
    * def printReport(): Unit -> prints a report of the metrics in "PerfStageMetrics" between the timestamps: beginSnapshot and endSnapshot
+   * def aggregateStageMetrics(nameTempView: String = "PerfStageMetrics"): DataFrame -> returns the dataframe with aggregated
+   metrics values, it is used downstream to print the metrics report(), you can also use this to export your data in this DF format.
    * def printAccumulables(): Unit -> prints the accumulables metrics divided in 2 groups: internal metrics (which are basically the same as TaskMetrics) and the rest (typically metrics generated custom by parts of the SQL execution engine)
    * def runAndMeasure[T](f: => T): T -> a handy extension to do 3 actions: runs the Spark workload, measure its metrics